pyrocms/pyrocms-docs/content/plugins/streams/entry-form.md

 </tr>
 <tr>
 	<td>notify_from_{ID}</td>
 	<td>Optional custom from email.
 This can be a single email address or an email address and name separated by a pipe (|) character.
-If no value is provided, PyroStreams will use your admin email and site name as the from value.</td>
+If no value is provided, Streams will use your admin email and site name as the from value.</td>
 </tr>
 </table>